skimkoh/bigdata-goodreads/README.md

 * See some reviews
   * You can see reviews of a book by clicking on a specific book.
 Books can be found at pathnames `/catalog`, `/search` and the home page itself.
 This will redirect you to the `/info` page, where you can see the book information and the reviews.
 * Add a new book
-  * You can add a new book by going to the pathname `/search`, which can be directed from the home page via the left-hand side menu bar under 'Search'. __Note that while adding a book, all fields have to be filled (including a book thumbnail)__.
-This will redirect you back to the homepage after a successful addition, where you can find the new book under 'Recently Added Book' or you can search the book under `/search`.
+  * You can add a new book by going to the pathname `/search`, which can be directed from the home page via the left-hand side menu bar under 'Search'.
+When adding a new book, you can add a screenshot of the book (which will show whether it succeeded via the top right hand green tick) with the book title, the price and some description.
+This will redirect you back to `/search` after a successful addition.
 * Add a new review
   * You can add a new review of a book at the pathname `/info` by clicking on a book.
-The review section is located after the book details section, where you can click on the right-hand side 'Add a New Review' button to add. __Note that while adding a review, all fields have to be filled__.
+The review section is located after the book details section, where you can click on the right-hand side 'Add a New Review' button to add.

 #### Additional features:
 * Home Page
   * Carousel with Recently Added Books.
 This will give you the latest books added.